Are You Prepared?

 This article will examine the issues that can arise as a result of the succession rules applying to shares in a BVI company, some misconceptions as to what works in relation to dealing with such issues and looks at some possible solutions.

-The abovementioned issue is magnified where the deceased is the sole shareholder and sole director.
-Not only are the shares paralysed but the continued operation of the company is also paralysed as a new director can not be appointed until such time as a Grant has been obtained.
+The above mentioned issue is magnified where the deceased is the sole shareholder and sole director.
+Not only are the shares paralyzed but the continued operation of the company is also paralyzed as a new director cannot be appointed until such time as a Grant has been obtained.

 In addition, if the deceased shareholder has died intestate the intestacy rules of the domicile of the deceased will apply.
 This may lead to the shares going to relatives that the deceased did not want or expect them to go to.

 - Undated share transfer form – any authority given to a person to date a share transfer ceases upon the death of the deceased shareholder.
 A transfer dated by such person will be invalid and open to challenge by disgruntled relatives and creditors, notwithstanding the date inserted into the transfer pre-dates the death of the shareholder;

 - Using a power of attorney to effect the transfer – A power of attorney is revoked upon the death of the shareholder it is issued by.
 As such, any documents purportedly signed pursuant to such power of attorney following the death of the shareholder will be invalid and open to challenge as above;

 - Nomineeship or bare trust – under such arrangements the beneficial ownership of the shares remains an asset of the deceased and will be part of the deceased’s estate.
 If the nominee purports to transfer the shares to another person pursuant to a verbal or written instruction or agreement, then the nominee risks liability for intermeddling in the estate of the deceased and such instruction or agreement may amount to an invalid testamentary disposition and consequently, the transfer being void; and